gordon-matt/CodeShop/README.md

 - Allow rich text boxes to have different language markup to the data mappings language.
 Example: data mapping can be C#, but we're templating out a Razor file
   (so want to have HTML as the language used in the rich text box..)
 - Custom snippets?
-- Use ribbn instead of toolstip?
+- Use ribbon instead of toolstrip?